archmedian/policies/intl/en/product/product_1_code/terms/index.md

 When you use our Services, now or in the future, you are agreeing to the latest Terms of Service.
 That's true for any of our existing and future products and all features that we add to our Services over time.
 There may be times where we do not exercise or enforce any right or provision of the Terms of Service; in doing so, we are not waiving that right or provision. **These terms do contain a limitation of our liability.**

 If you violate of any of the terms, we may terminate your account.
 That's a broad statement and it means you need to place a lot of trust in us.
-We do our best to deserve that trust by being open about [who we are](https://{{ website_url }}/about/team), [how we work](https://{{ website_url }}/handbook), and keeping an open door to [your feedback]({{ site.email_support }}).
+We do our best to deserve that trust.

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password.
 We cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-We recommend users set up [two-factor authentication]({{ company_blog_url }}basecamp-no-longer-requires-google-for-two-factor-authentication/) for added security.
-In some of our Services, we may require it.
 2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](../abuse/index.md).
 3. You are responsible for all content posted and activity that occurs under your account.
 That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
 4. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.